Svetlaaan/fillit/README.md

-# fillit 100/100
+# Fillit 100/100

 This project is written in C.

 **The goal of project:**
-*Given a set of Tetrominoes, find a way to assemble them in the smallest possible square.*
+Given a set of Tetrominoes, find a way to assemble them in the smallest possible square.

 ## Project Description
 A Tetrimino block is a shape made up of 4 consecutive characters.